-At the beginning of the 1863 campaign season, Ewing led the soldiers of the 30th, 37th, and 47th Regiments of Ohio Volunteer Infantry along with the 4th Virginia Infantry to join the Union campaign against the Confederate stronghold at Vicksburg, Mississippi.
-During that campaign, Ewing served in the Army of the Tennessee, commanded by his brother-in-law, Major General William T. Sherman.
-After the fall of Vicksburg, federal troops re-occupied Jackson, Mississippi on July 17, 1863, and Sherman briefly placed Ewing in charge of the city.
+At the beginning of the 1863 campaign season, Ewing led the soldiers of the 30th, 37th, and 47th Regiments of the Ohio Volunteer Infantry along with the 4th Virginia Infantry to join the Union campaign against the Confederate stronghold at Vicksburg, Mississippi.
+During the Vicksburg Campaign, Ewing served in the Army of the Tennessee, commanded by his brother-in-law, Major General William T. Sherman.
+After the surrender of Vicksburg, federal troops re-occupied Jackson, Mississippi on July 17, 1863, and Sherman briefly placed Ewing in charge of the city.
 On July 21, Sherman elevated Ewing to the command of the 4th Division of the 15th Army Corps, and Ewing returned to the vicinity of Vicksburg.

-Following the successful breakout, Ewing’s division moved north with Sherman to relieve Major General Ambrose Burnside’s forces under siege by Major General James Longstreet at Knoxville, Tennessee.
-When Longstreet ended the siege on December 4, 1863, after the decisive Union victory at the Battle of Fort Sanders (November 29, 1863), Ewing’s division moved to Scottsboro, Alabama and went into winter quarters.
+Following the successful breakout from Chattanooga, Ewing’s division moved north with Sherman to relieve Major General Ambrose Burnside’s forces under siege by Major General James Longstreet at Knoxville, Tennessee.
+When Longstreet ended his Knoxville Campaign ended on December 4, 1863, after the decisive Union victory at the Battle of Fort Sanders (November 29, 1863), Ewing’s division moved to Scottsboro, Alabama, and went into winter quarters.

 District of Louisville Commander